+Default.
 A default on a financial asset is when the counterparty fails to make contractual payments within 90 days of when they fall due.

+Write-off.
 Financial assets are written off when there is no reasonable expectation of recovery, such as a debtor failing to engage in a repayment plan with the Company.
-The Company categorises a loan or receivable for write off when a debtor fails to make contractual payments greater than 180 days past due.
-Where loans or receivables have been written off, the company continues to engage in enforcement activity to attempt to recover the receivable due.
+The Company categorises a receivable for write off when a counterparty fails to make contractual payments greater than 180 days past due.
+Where receivables have been written off, the Company continues to engage in enforcement activity to attempt to recover the receivable due.
 Where recoveries are made, these are recognised in profit or loss.